SwiftPackageIndex/SwiftPackageIndex-Blog/Content/posts/m1-pro-and-m1-max-build-and-test-benchmarks.md

 You’ll have seen benchmarks appearing on [various sites](https://www.anandtech.com/show/17024/apple-m1-max-performance-review) over the last week, but how do these machines stack up with a real-world Xcode project?

 The [Swift Package Index](https://swiftpackageindex.com) is a sizeable open source project and makes for a good test when assessing the new chips, so we’ve created [a benchmark tool](https://github.com/SwiftPackageIndex/spi-benchmark) to give some real-world results.
-All of the raw numbers referenced below are [available for download](https://raw.githubusercontent.com/SwiftPackageIndex/SwiftPackageIndex-Blog/master/Content/files/SPI-Benchmarks.pdf).

 ## The Tests